How ATS Rejects Resumes Automatically – A Simple Explanation for Job Seekers

 4. ATS assigns a relevance score

-Around 80–90% of resumes are rejected at this stage, without any human involvement.
+Around 80–90% of resumes are how ATS rejects resumes at this stage, without any human involvement.

 Let’s look at the real and practical reasons ATS rejects resumes.